 All states, including South Carolina, have passed laws aimed at curbing the problem by making it harder and more expensive for drivers to remain uninsured.
 If you drive in the state and you aren’t covered, or if you are thinking of dropping your insurance to save a little money, then it’s time that you became acquainted with the penalties for driving without insurance in South Carolina.

 South Carolina Insurance Requirements

 If you don’t already know, South Carolina requires that drivers carry a minimum level of automobile insurance coverage at all times.
-Currently, the minimums are $25,000 for injury or death to one person; $50,000 for injury or death to more than one person; and $25,000 for damage to property.
-Uninsured motorist coverage, by the way, is included in your regular fees.
+The minimums are $25,000 per person for injury or death; $50,000 for all injured in one accident; and $25,000 for damage to property, as of 2022.
+Uninsured motorist coverage, by the way, is required and included in your regular fees.

-If your plates and registration have been suspended due to lack of insurance, and you are stopped while operating one of the vehicles under that suspension, then your driver’s license will be suspended (if it hasn’t already) and will remain so until you pay a $500 reinstatement fee.
-And if you are caught driving a vehicle that you do not own, your license will be suspended for thirty days and you will have to pay a $100 reinstatement fee.
+If your plates and registration have been suspended due to lack of insurance, and you are stopped while operating one of the vehicles under that suspension, then your driver’s license will be suspended (if it hasn’t already) and will remain so until you pay a $600 uninsured motorist fee and have your insurance company file an SR-22 form for the next three years.
+And if you are caught driving a vehicle that you do not own, your license will be suspended for thirty days, and you will have to pay a $100 reinstatement fee.

 Separate and apart from all of the penalties put on you by the state, there’s that little problem of getting into an accident where you are at fault and causing property damage and personal injury.
 I don’t have to tell you that property damage costs, and more importantly, the expenses resulting from major personal injuries can be astronomical.
 It is not an exaggeration to say that paying for the personal injuries of the victims of your accident can wipe out a lifetime of savings, literally in an instant.